arjanjohan/arjanjohan/README.md

 ### GM 👋

-I'm a backend developer with a strong financial background.
+I'm Arjan, a backend developer with a strong financial background.
 I like to work with Python and Java.
 Currently learning Solidity and everything web3.
+I am primarily interested in economics, banking and game theory.
 Feel free to reach out to me on twitter ([@dev6124437](https://www.twitter.com/dev6124437)).

 <!--
 **6124437/6124437** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.